About the Business Forum

 Wayne Henuset is also extremely passionate about his philanthropic endeavors.
 In 2001, he established the Vintage Fund, an endowment fund operated by the Calgary Foundation.
 The Vintage Fund was created to support local charities.
 Wayne Henuset previously sat on the board of directors for Calgary Health Trust, Junior Achievement and Southern Alberta Institute of Technology and was the founding member of the Centre for Entrepreneurship and Innovation at the University of Calgary a new concentration at the Haskayne School of Business.

-A partner and 26-year veteran of Deloitte, Marc is the managing partner of the prairies private company practice.
+A partner and 28-year veteran of Deloitte, Marc is a marketplace partner with Deloitte in Calgary.
 He is a partner focused on relationships providing value-added services to his clients to solve problems or leverage opportunities.
 Marc has become a trusted advisor to Alberta’s senior executives and owners with his deep industry experience, ability and willingness to connect people in the business community and his no-nonsense, straight-talk approach to addressing problems.

 Marc is married to Lesley with four children.
 He is an avid skier, downhill and backcountry, and road cyclist.
-Marc has always been a very active volunteer and currently co-chairs the United Way Calgary and Area Major Donor campaign.
+Marc has always been a very active volunteer and currently is on the board of the United Way Calgary and Area.

 President and CEO, Brownstone Asset Management